 The Great Pizza Disaster of 2021

-We had our friends K & J over for New Years Eve, and it was the perfect opportunity to break out the new stone.
+My wonderful friends K & J came over for New Years Eve, and it was the perfect opportunity to break out the new stone.
 Everything was going swimmingly, until I put K & J’s pizza on the new stone.
 I used baking paper because the pizza dough was softer and stickier than I expected.

 I didn’t notice that the oven rack was on a tilt… until the pizza and paper started sliding off the stone and onto the oven door – one of my bigger cooking mistakes in recent memory!
 K was with me in the kitchen, and she started laughing while I scrambled to rescue the pizza.

 I managed to get it up on the bench, in a much-less tidy state than it had been 30 seconds earlier.
-There was no way to get the toppings back in place, there was no more pizza dough, and one pizza wasn’t going to be enough for four people.
+There was no way to get the toppings back in place, and there was no more pizza dough, as it was a sourdough base that had taken 8 hours to prepare.

 Making your mistakes into your next successes

-While K & J’s pizza was a distant memory, the result of the Great Pizza Disaster of 2021 was a delicious calzone.
+While the possibility of K & J having a pizza was no longer an option, the result of the Great Pizza Disaster of 2021 was a delicious calzone.
 Not what any of us had expected, but it disappeared just as fast (and was just as delicious) as the other pizza.
 So it was a clear success, even if not what we had anticipated.